atbcb/ICTTestingBaseline/docs/06Images.md

     -   **Decorative:** conveys no meaningful information or is described in text content
     -   **CAPTCHA:** designed to determine if content is being accessed by a person rather than a computer
     -   **Text:** image of text, except where the text is part of a logo

 ### Meaningful Images
 #### Test Instructions
 If the image is meaningful:
 1. Check that the combination of accessible name and accessible description provide an equivalent description.
 Numerous attributes contribute to the computation of the accessible name and accessible description.
 Refer to [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/html-aam-1.0/#img-element).
     1. Descriptions of the image that are provided by page content must be programmatically associated.
-2. Check that the role is NOT "presentation".
+2. Check that the ARIA role is NOT "presentation".
+3. Check that the ARIA role is NOT "none".
-3. Check that aria-hidden is NOT set to true.
+4. Check that aria-hidden is NOT set to "true".

 #### Test Results
 -   If any of the above checks fail, then SC 1.1.1, SC 4.1.2, and Baseline Requirement 6 fail.